stanmaz/BBOalert/README.md

       +,                                          3S,    5 card !S
       +,                                          3N,    no 4+ card major

+For matching a single character, brackets should be used as in the example, where after either 1H or 1S opening, Jacoby 2NT raise is used :

+      1[HS]--,2N,+12HCP and 4+ card fit

 Wildcards and regular expressions are powerfull features to get more compact code, but must be used carefully.

 ### Optional code